2021 Virtual Advocacy Conference

-At the NASSP Advocacy Conference and Capitol Hill Day, hundreds of school leaders have the opportunity to speak to their members of Congress in a unified voice and advocate on behalf of critical education issues.
-The conference brings together state education leaders, including NASSP State Coordinators; state principal association executive directors, officers, and staff; and volunteer advocates from around the country.
+The 2021 NASSP Advocacy Conference has gone virtual!
+Join hundreds of your colleagues in April to discuss the latest trends in federal education policy, learn best practices for advocating to members of Congress and other elected officials, and network with other school leaders who share your passion for school leadership.
+The conference brings together state education leaders, including NASSP state coordinators; state principal association executive directors, officers, and staff; and volunteer advocates from around the country.

 Have other questions?
-Contact Amanda N. Karhuse, director of advocacy for more information on registering for the 2020 NASSP Advocacy Conference.
+Contact Amanda N. Karhuse, director of advocacy, for more information on registering for the 2021 NASSP Virtual Advocacy Conference.

 NASSP is the leading organization and voice for middle level and high school principals, assistant principals, and school leaders from across the United States.
 NASSP connects and engages school leaders through advocacy, research, education, and student programs.
 Our goal is to advocate on behalf of the nation’s 115,000 school leaders to ensure the success of each student.
 As such, we believe it is our duty to bring the issues of the principalship to the halls of Congress, the U.S. Department of Education, the White House, and the national news media.
 Together, NASSP, school leaders, and our advocates nationwide play a vital role in crafting federal, state, and district policies that support the achievement and success of every student.
 It is critical that these decisions are informed by the experience and expertise of the nation’s school leaders.